OpenVoxelStudios/CloudVoxel/CONTRIBUTING.md

 Please try to follow this code style.
 If you find code that does not fit the style, feel free to edit it!
 -> [TypeScript Style Guide](https://github.com/basarat/typescript-book/blob/master/docs/styleguide/styleguide.md)

+When adding new features, please also add, if applicable, a test suite in the [/test/e2e](/test/e2e/) folder.

 ---

 Thank you for contributing to CloudVoxel!